 Sleep apnea causes your nervous system to produce inflammatory mediators, which can increase your susceptibility to AFib.
 This leads to an imbalance between free radicals and antioxidants, causing oxidative stress and systemic inflammation.

-Recurring incidents of low oxygen in your blood and reoxygenation may increase oxidative stress and damage your heart tissues.
-This also increases your risk of developing AFib.
+Recurring incidents of low oxygen in your blood and reoxygenation may increase oxidative stress.
+Increased heart inflammation can damage your heart tissues with time.
+Aside from heart damage from inflammation, normal heart function becomes more challenging and increases your risk of developing AFib.

 And can sleep apnea cause headaches?
-Yes–with reduced levels of oxygen and increased amounts of carbon dioxide in your blood, you may wake up with a headache.
+Yes–with reduced levels of oxygen, increased inflammation in the brain, and increased amounts of carbon dioxide in your blood, you may wake up with a headache.

 Disrupted Sleep and Exhaustion

 Sleep apnea causes frequent awakenings and patchy sleep that lead to chronic exhaustion and deteriorating health of your heart.
-Prolonged fatigue and poor sleep can result in other AFib risk factors‒like high blood pressure, obesity, and diabetes.
+Prolonged fatigue and poor sleep can also result in other AFib risk factors‒like high blood pressure, obesity, and diabetes.
+Even just one night of poor sleep can worsen metabolic markers like blood sugar, triglycerides, and more the next day.
+So over time, poor sleep makes a healthy heart an uphill battle.
+This is one reason why supporting quality sleep and nighttime breathing is so important.

 Closing Thoughts

-You can learn more about enhancing natural sleeping mechanisms on Optimal Circadian Health.
-Our ebook, Sleep Apnea Solution by Dr. Dylan Petkus, teaches you methods of overcoming sleep apnea naturally, including breathing routines, dietary tips, and ideas on how to reset your nervous system before sleep!
+You can learn more in the Sleep Apnea Solution book by Dylan Petkus, MD where you can learn methods to support breathing and sleep naturally – a nightly breathing routine, dietary tips, and ideas on setting your nervous system up for restful sleep!